Razorlight discography

-The discography of Razorlight, an English indie rock band, consists of four studio albums, one compilation album and thirteen singles.
-Razorlight's debut album, Up All Night, was released in the United Kingdom in June 2004 and reached number three on the UK Album Chart.
-The album included the single, "Somewhere Else", which peaked at number two on the UK Singles Chart.
+The discography of Razorlight, an English indie rock band, consists of five studio albums, one compilation album and thirteen singles.
+Razorlight's debut album, Up All Night, was released in the United Kingdom in June 2004 and reached number three on the UK Albums Chart.
+The album included the single "Somewhere Else", which peaked at number two on the UK singles chart.
 The band contributed the song "Kirby's House" to the War Child charity album Help!: A Day in the Life.

 The band released their second album, Razorlight, in July 2006 and it debuted at number one in the UK.
 The lead single from the album, "In the Morning", peaked at number three in the UK.
 The band's third album, Slipway Fires, was issued in November 2008, preceded by the lead single "Wire to Wire".
 The second single was "Hostage of Love"; however, it failed to enter the charts in any other country than Germany.
-As a result planned further releases from the album were cancelled.
+As a result, planned further releases from the album were cancelled.
 After a ten-year break, the band released their fourth album, Olympus Sleeping, in October 2018.